 One of the most challenging aspects of my job is giving the difficult message to clients that we have identified audit issues as part of a review.
 But I’ve learned that keeping a positive attitude, being proactive, and getting our clients involved early always helps.

 Beyond my day job, I’m the Global Co-Chair of Emerge, Barclays’ multigenerational employee networking group, which I was asked to help start up after only six months at the company.
 The people I’ve met and the experience I have gotten through Emerge have been awesome.
 I have been able to form relationships with colleagues across the bank in different business areas.
 This has showed me all of the cool programs the bank runs that I didn’t even know existed, and it has helped me with my client relationships when it comes to my audit work as well.
-Recently my global co-chair and I emailed Jes Staley to voice our support of one of the initiatives he launched, telling him how it aligned with the goals of our network.
+Previously my global co-chair and I emailed former CEO, Jes Staley to voice our support of one of the initiatives he launched, telling him how it aligned with the goals of our network.
 Jes replied within minutes saying he wanted to meet with us to see how he could get involved with the network and the millennial generation at Barclays.
-Being just three years into my career and getting to meet and present to the CEO was pretty cool.
+Being just three years into my career and getting to meet and present to the former CEO was pretty cool